Drum rudiment: American

 Many attempts at formalizing a standard list of American snare drum rudiments have been made.
-The first publication to formally organize American drumming was by Friedrich Wilhelm von Steuben at Valley Forge.
+The first publication to formally organize American drumming was by Friedrich Wilhelm von Steuben during the American Revolutionary War while he was at Valley Forge.
 He included camp duty signals in his general manual on military practices for George Washington’s troops, the “blue book” written in 1778–79, though the drum parts were listed in prose.
 The first America rudimental manual to have prescribed rudimental exercises in notation was A Revolutionary War Drummers Book, also from 1778, which displayed 20 exercises that can be taken as rudiments as well as "drum beatings" such as the piece Valley Forg [sic].
 This was followed by Ben Clark's manual on military drumming in 1797 and David Hazeltine's book Instructor in Martial Music in 1810.
 Charles Stewart Ashworth was the first person to actually label short drum exercises as "Rudiments" in 1812.

 Several more manuals of note were printed between 1812 and 1860, including those by Charles Robbins (1812), Rumrille and Holton (1817), Alvan Robinson (1818), Levi Lovering (1819), and George Klinehanse (1853).

 A number of manuals next appeared during the American Civil War, including those by Elias Howe (1861), Keach, Burditt, and Cassidy (1861), Bruce and Emmett (1862), H.C.
 Hart (1862), Simpson and Canterbury (1862), William Nevins (1864).
 Adjutant-General Samuel Cooper's general military manual of 1861 also contained a small section on rudimental drumming, but in a very simplified form, as did Brigadier General Silas Casey’s tactics manual of 1862.